 Everyone is always near their computer or mobile device so the only reason one of your people would say no is probably they don't have a LinkedIn account, or more likely, they DON'T KNOW THEIR PASSWORD!

-It might also be someone whose path you have crossed in the past (positively, I hope) but a reminder of who you are will be more effective in catching their attention when they see your request.
+It might also be someone whose path you have crossed in the past but a reminder of who you are will be more effective in catching their attention when they see your request.

 Examples include parents of long-ago teammates, past college professors, and former colleagues.

 Do you need help with LinkedIn basics or want a private lesson?
-Join me for a 1-on-1 “Ask Me Anything” session where you can literally ask me anything … and if it’s about LinkedIn, I’ll get you the answer!
-We’ll meet virtually, we’ll look at your LinkedIn profile [confidentially, of course] and I’ll point out areas where you can make quick improvements, show you some features you may not know about, help you update your presence, show you how to find people to connect with … pretty much anything you would like help with! [$77 for a 45-minute session.]
+Join me for a 1-on-1 “Ask Me Anything” session where you can literally ask me anything … and if it's about LinkedIn, I'll get you the answer!
+We'll meet virtually on Zoom, we'll look at your LinkedIn profile [confidentially, of course] and I'll point out areas where you can make quick improvements, show you some features you may not know about, help you update your presence, show you how to find people to connect with … pretty much anything you would like help with! [$129 for a 60-minute session.]